Hermits and Home Truths in Old Borroloola

-Sounds overly dramatic?
-Maybe, but consider this: when Geoffrey Blainey and his ‘Library of Australia’ finally passes, who will we reach out to and consult when answers to the great questions of our history and culture are required?
+This may sound overly dramatic, but consider this: when, for example, Geoffrey Blainey and his ‘Library of Australia’ finally passes, who will we reach out to and consult when answers to the great questions of our history and culture are required?

 Figure 1 - Historian Geoffrey Blainey in his library

-The blacks too become more like colonial whites, Biddy undergoes ‘rehab’ and is rescued from the life of an opium addict [see below].
-She dons a flora dress and settles-in as a home-maker to Roger, while invariably her tribe’s menfolk are off working hard on cattle stations somewhere, or even adopting that convict heritage of ‘bludgernomics’ - the cadging of a living on government handouts while doing the minimal amount of work necessary, a lifestyle that seems to still have much currency in Australia today, amongst blacks and whites.
+The blacks too become more like colonial whites.
+Biddy and sister Maggie in real life had fallen prey to opium addiction in Pine Creek, 700km north of Borroloola, where Roger Jose found them.
+He persuaded them to live with him at Borroloola, and we see in the film that Biddy has donned a floral dress and settled in as a homemaker to Roger, while invariably her tribe’s menfolk are off working on cattle stations or adopting that convict heritage of ‘bludgernomics’ – the cadging of a living on government handouts while doing the minimal amount of work necessary, a lifestyle that seems to still have much currency amongst many in Australia today.
 Assimilation, the great leveller, works both ways.

 Frontier Conflicts - Roger Jose’s Poem